Locus Solus (album)

 Locus Solus is an album of improvisations by John Zorn and other musicians.
 Originally released as a double vinyl album on Rift records in 1983 it was re-released as a CD with additional tracks on Eva/Wave in 1990 and on Zorn's Tzadik Records label in 1997.

 Reception

-The AllMusic review by Joslyn Layne awarded the album 3 stars, stating: "This captures over an hour's worth of John Zorn's search for the improvised song form....
+The AllMusic review by Joslyn Layne stated: "This captures over an hour's worth of John Zorn's search for the improvised song form....
 Overall, an album of short, angular, experimental energy tracks."

-The Penguin Guide to Jazz observed "This is one of the sacred texts of '80s New York improv, a fierce scrabbly set of associations that draw heavily on the power trio aesthetic of bands like Husker Dü...
+The Penguin Guide to Jazz observed: "This is one of the sacred texts of '80s New York improv, a fierce scrabbly set of associations that draw heavily on the power trio aesthetic of bands like Husker Dü...
 It's impressively compact but sometime rather abrupt".

 Track listing

 Note: (16,18,20,22) are extra tracks not available on the LP pressing.